pythonbyexample/PBE/tutorial/versi.rst

 -----

-The Versi class is quite simple: I'm initializing a few pieces that go in the middle of the board, check if the game is finished and print win/lose/draw messages.
+The Versi class is quite simple: I'm initializing a few pieces that go in the middle of the board, checking if the game is finished and printing win/lose/draw messages.

 .. sourcecode:: python